DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - AUTHENTICATION
     - Process of verifying a user’s identity
-    - Logging in = AUTHENTICATION
+    - Logging in = authentication
 - AUTHORIZATION
     - Process of granting the user the appropriate access and permissions
     - Granting the user access to some files / services, restricting access to other files / services = AUTHORIZATION